jbampton/ruby-strip/README.md

 So now that you are **Ruby Gung-Ho**, the new Ruby [Bruce Lee](https://en.wikipedia.org/wiki/Bruce_Lee) on the street, try the instructions below.

-##Mac OS X instructions
+#Mac OS X instructions

 [Matz](https://en.wikipedia.org/wiki/Yukihiro_Matsumoto) made Ruby easy to learn, so don't be worried and first check out a short Ruby YouTube video I created.

 [Ruby in 29 seconds](https://youtu.be/2ei7S0FU65E)

-As mentioned this program uses Ruby so lets see if its installed on your machine, open a terminal and type:
+Most Macs have Ruby preinstalled so lets see if its installed on your machine, open a terminal and type:

 ###ruby -v